Burhan0664/Burhan0664/README.md

 You can click the Preview link to take a look at your changes.
 --->My Name is Burhan and Surname Çavdaroğlu
-Now I'm learning C# software language and I am student in the Çankırı Karatekin Üniversity , My major computer is engineering. poem write , read a book and Body builder my hobbies.
+Now I'm learning C# software language and I am student in the Çankırı Karatekin Üniversity , My major computer is engineering.